 The filter is a typical place where the air distribution system loses pressure; pressure drops can significantly reduce system performance.
 If you lose more than 0.5 psig at the filter, consider replacing the filter

 Air-entraining air nozzles draw in (or entrain) surrounding atmospheric air, reducing compressed air use at the nozzle.
-Click here for a complete list of incentives.

 Determining Potential Savings